Table of Contents

 Benefits of Performing Tulsi Aarti Daily

-Devotees who practice the Tulsi Aarti daily — whether at an ISKCON temple or at home — speak of both spiritual and practical changes in their lives.
-According to Vaishnava scripture and the lived experience of practitioners, regular Tulsi Aarti is said to:
+Devotees who practice the Tulsi Aarti daily — whether at an ISKCON temple or at home realises of both spiritual and practical changes in their lives.
+According to Vaishnava scripture and the practical experience of practitioners, regular Tulsi Aarti is said to:

 • Purify the home environment and remove negative energies from the household